PSLmodels/Tax-Calculator/TESTING.md

 This will start executing the validation/tests.
-Depending on your computer, the execution time for this suite of validation/tests is about two minutes.
+Depending on your computer, the execution time for this suite of validation/tests is about one minute.

 Testing with comparison/reform_results.py
 -----------------------------------------